brooksy4503/fumi/docs/IMPLEMENTATION_SUMMARY.md

 ## ✅ IMPLEMENTATION COMPLETE

-I've successfully implemented **Option 2: Automated Model Discovery Service** for your Fal.ai app!
+I've successfully implemented **Option 2: Automated Model Discovery Service** for your Fumi app!
 Here's what's been accomplished:

 ### 🚀 What's Working:
 - **✅ Your app is running** at http://localhost:3001 (port changed just because 3000 was in use)